Ircama/epson_print_conf/README.md

 - __SNMP Interface__: Seamlessly connect and manage Epson printers using SNMP over TCP/IP, supporting Wi-Fi connections (not USB).
 - __Detailed Status Reporting__: Produce a comprehensive printer status report (with options to focus on specific details).

+    Epson printers produce a status response in a proprietary "new binary format" named @BDC ST2, including a binary data structure which is partially undocumented (such messages start with `@BDC [SP] ST2 [CR] [LF]` ...).
+It is used to convey various aspects of the status of the printer, such as errors, paper status, ink and more.
+The element fields of this format may vary depending on the printer model.
+The *Epson Printer Configuration Tool* can decode all element fields found in the Epson Programming Manuals publicly available (a subset of fields used by the Epson printers).
 - __Advanced Maintenance Functions__:
     - Reset the ink waste counter.